 Ask the following questions:

-The deeper you go, the less prepared they’ll be, so you can be sure that they are describing their actual experiences and not reciting a rehearsed answer.
+The deeper you go, the less prepared they’ll be, so you can be sure that they are describing their actual sales experiences and not reciting a rehearsed answer.

 “Sell me Aircall like I am a guy you are cold calling.”